Give me a Septic Tank System or give the Environment death.

 You can pick who services your septic tank and drainfield

 When it comes to sewers, You only have the local government to service them.
 You can not fire them and have a different government service your sewer.
-With septic tank systems, If you do not like the way a company serviced your septic tank system, You can call another one.
+With septic tank systems, if you are unhappy with a company’s service, you can call another one.
 The ball is in your court to pick a septic contractor.
 You are in control of your toilet and not the government.

-As you can clearly see, Septic Tank Systems are Mother Nature’s best friend when it comes to the environment and not sewers and sewer treatment plants.
+Septic Tank Systems are Mother Nature’s best friend when it comes to the environment.
+They are preferable to sewers and sewer treatment plants.
 Mother Nature will always win, Mother Nature will always be best.

 Why buy septic bacteria from us?